Friday the 13th: A New Beginning: Critical response

-On the review aggregator website Rotten Tomatoes, Friday the 13th: A New Beginning holds an approval rating of 16% based on 25 reviews and an average rating of 3.7/10.
+On the review aggregator website Rotten Tomatoes, Friday the 13th: A New Beginning holds an approval rating of 12% based on 81 reviews.
+The consensus summarizes: "Failing even as mindless splatter entertainment, Friday the 13th Part V: A New Beginning crudely hacks its way through a repetitive parade of uninspired kills with little style or tension."
 On Metacritic, it has a weighted average score of 16 out of 100 based on eight critics, indicating "overwhelming dislike."

 Gene Siskel of the Chicago Tribune criticized the film for a perceived lack of originality and said there "is little suspense".
 Variety wrote that it has "even less variation than its predecessors".
 Vincent Canby of The New York Times wrote, "It's worth recognizing only as an artifact of our culture."
 A review in the British film journal Films and Filming was critical of its redundancy in comparison to the previous sequels.
 Henry Edgar of the Daily Press wrote: "If you like the others in this series, you'll like this one.
 If you didn't, stay away.
 Jason has his own followers, and he seems willing to continue the bloodshed forever."
 Steve Davis of The Austin Chronicle criticized the film's repetitive scenes mimicking previous films.
 Scott Meslow of GQ called the film "the bloodiest, most deranged" installment in the series, noting its total of 22 murder sequences.
 Leonard Maltin in his movie guide awarded the film the lowest possible rating and called it "as gruesome and disgusting as ever".
 Writing for Slant Magazine, Jeremiah Kipp wrote that the film has "more plot than usual", but "the tone is crude, raunchy, and leering".